domaindumper/domain-statistics/pages/index.md

 # Need premium services

-if you need premium services like domains Whois OR Free daily registered domain names, then you can find this information our other website: [https://www.whoisextractor.in/](https://www.whoisextractor.in/ "Whoisextractor")
+if you need premium services like domains Whois OR Free daily registered domain names, then you can find this information on our other website: [https://www.whoisextractor.in/](https://www.whoisextractor.in/ "Whoisextractor")